lealceldeiro/gems/DesignPatternsElementsOfReusableObjectOrientesSoftware/Chapter04/Flyweight/README.md

 ![Image of the structure for the Flyweight Pattern](./image/flyweight_structure.png "Structure for the Flyweight Pattern")

-THe following diagram show how flyweights are shared:
+The following diagram show how flyweights are shared:

 ![Image of how flyweights are shared](./image/flyweight_shared.png "How flyweights are shared")